Kernel Treatment Effects with Adaptively Collected Data: NUMERICAL SIMULATIONS

 with $\varepsilon_0\!\in\!(0,1)$, $\varepsilon_{\min}\!>\!0$, $\beta\!\in\!(0,1]$.
 We sample $A_t\!\sim\!\pi_t$, observe $Y_t$, and store $\pi_t(A_t\mid X_t)$.
 For sample-splitting we use non-overlapping time folds: by default an \emph{alternating} split ($\mathcal{I}_0=\{t\ \text{odd}\}$, $\mathcal{I}_1=\{t\ \text{even}\}$).
 Each fold is evaluated in temporal order so all nuisance weights remain predictable.

-\textbf{Baselines.} We compare to two adaptive adaptive inference methods: \textbf{CADR} \citep{bibaut2021post}, stabilizes the DR score with history-measurable weights that estimate its conditional variance from past data, yielding a martingale CLT, and \textbf{AW-AIPW} \citep{hadad2021confidence}, enforces deterministic quadratic variation in adaptive experiments by reweighting AIPW scores with variance-stabilizing allocations, guaranteeing asymptotic normality. \emph{Both are scalar, targeting mean effects} (i.e., contrasts of $\mathbb{E}[Y^a]$), whereas our VS-DR-KTE directly targets \emph{the full outcome distribution} via RKHS mean embeddings.
+\textbf{Baselines.} We compare to two adaptive inference methods: \textbf{CADR} \citep{bibaut2021post}, stabilizes the DR score with history-measurable weights that estimate its conditional variance from past data, yielding a martingale CLT, and \textbf{AW-AIPW} \citep{hadad2021confidence}, enforces deterministic quadratic variation in adaptive experiments by reweighting AIPW scores with variance-stabilizing allocations, guaranteeing asymptotic normality. \emph{Both are scalar, targeting mean effects} (i.e., contrasts of $\mathbb{E}[Y(a)]$), whereas our ADR-KTE directly targets \emph{the full outcome distribution} via RKHS mean embeddings.
 We use the authors’ open-source implementations and fit the regression nuisances with kernel ridge regressions; details are in Appendix~\ref{app:additional_experiments}.
-The code to reproduce our experiments can be found at \codeurl.